revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

-- First level cache is a session level cache and it is always associated with session level object.
+- First level cache is a session level cache, and it is always associated with session level object.
-- Second level cache is session factory level cache and it is available across all sessions.
+- Second level cache is session factory level cache, and it is available across all sessions.

 </blockquote>